EducationShinyAppTeam/Tree_Diagrams/docs/README.md

 ![App Screenshot](/docs/screenshot.png)

-c("This app explores the structure of tree diagrams and challenges the user", "to create their own tree diagrams to solve problems.")
+This app explores the structure of tree diagrams and challenges the user to create their own tree diagrams to solve problems.